 Hair loss used to be something that women suffered occasionally after childbirth or illness.
 It is now so common that doctors see it everyday.

-The Pill is largely to blame.
-It damages the hair follicle in a way that can take years to repair.
+The birth control Pill is largely to blame.
+It damages the hair follicle in ways that can take years to repair.
 Other conditions such as PCOS and thyroid disease also play a role.

 6 Types of Hormonal Hair Loss

 1) The Birth Control Pill’s artificial progestin acts like a male hormone to shrink and impair the hair follicle.
 Modern Pills try to get around the problem by using different types of progestins, but they are not much of an improvement (and they have the unfortunate tendency to cause fatal blood clots).
 Ironically, the Pill is often prescribed to treat hair loss, in the hope that the synthetic estrogens will counteract the progestins and promote hair regrowth.
 My advice: Get OFF the Pill and stay off it.
 Let your body’s own estrogen and progesterone run the show for a change.
 Yes, stopping the Pill may trigger a temporary increase in shedding (2 to 3 months later), but that will pass.
 As your own estrogen and progesterone take charge, you will slowly regain your normal hair.